 action = "add",

-We can visualize the results using a Manhattan plot.
-The
+We can visualize the results using a Manhattan plot, using the

 plot_manhattan

-argument is used to set the minimum number of significant features per
+the minimum number of significant features per category

 expom_1 |>